 - Set up SQL Server R Services or Machine Learning Services In-Database

 - Set up SQL Server 2017 with Python

-- Create a Standalone R Server
+- Create a standalone R Server

 Requirements and restrictions

-You cannot install R Services (In-Database) on a failover cluster.
+Currently, you cannot install R Services (In-Database) on a failover cluster.

 On an Azure VM, some additional configuration might be necessary.
 For example, you might need to create a firewall exception to support remote access.

 Side-by-side installation with another version of R, or with other releases from Revolution Analytics, is not supported.